joe-cheung/joe-cheung.github.io/_posts/2020-11-19-COVID-19-Vaccines.md

 [^bignote7]: Moderna’s Chief Medical Officer Tal Zaks has been getting \$1 million richer each week by selling his existing stock like clockwork through pre-scheduled trades every week.
 As of early October 2020, it has earned him more than [\$50 million](https://www.statnews.com/2020/10/13/selling-stock-like-clockwork-modernas-top-doctor-gets-1-million-richer-every-week/) since the dawn of the pandemic.

     Yeah, yeah, I know.
-But if vaccine makers cannot capture a tiny sliver of the billions or trillions of dollars in the value they bring, no one should be allowed to be a millionaire\!
+But if vaccine makers cannot capture a tiny sliver of the billions or trillions of dollars in the value they bring, maybe no one should be allowed to be a millionaire\!